Multnomah Falls Photography Tips & Guide

 There is No Fee to visit Multnomah Falls.
 Pets are allowed at Multnomah Falls but must be on a leash at all times.
 But tickets for Benson Bridge are required in 2022 starting late May through mid-September.

 Multnomah Falls Parking

 The only parking area for the site is the Interstate 84 parking lot at exit 31.
 Parking along the Historic Columbia River Highway by Multnomah Falls is prohibited.
-Check if you must have parking reservation tickets before arrival or if it is still suspended due to Pandemic, and is first-come, first-serve rule.
+Check if you must have parking reservation tickets before arrival or if it is still suspended due to the Pandemic, and this is the first-come, first-serve rule.
 So, plan your visit early morning or late afternoon to find a spot.

 Multnomah Falls Directions